zencart/documentation/content/user/images/images_howto.md

 - You cannot have a transparent background with a `.jpg` but you can with a `.gif` or `.png`.
 - Never save a photograph as a `.gif` - not only do you lose a lot of quality, but due to the way data is stored as a `.gif`, the file size will be far larger than it ought to be!
 Use `.jpg` for photographs.
-- The file size of an image is entirely dependant three factors: the physical dimensions, the format it is saved in, and the amount of compression applied.
+- The file size of an image is entirely dependent three factors: the physical dimensions, the format it is saved in, and the amount of compression applied.
 You may have heard things about image resolution - that has nothing to do with the file size.
 - These file types use what is called “lossy” compression i.e. when the file is compressed, some information is discarded.
 Once the file is saved in a lossy format, the lost information cannot be recovered!
 Therefore, always start with a copy of the best image you have and never compress the original.